Javier Báez: 2017: Switch to shortstop

-2018: All-Star season
+2018: NL MVP runner-up, Silver Slugger, and first All-Star selection

 On April 10, Báez hit two home runs against the Pittsburgh Pirates.
 The next day against the Pirates, Báez hit two home runs again.
 On May 19, Amir Garrett of the Cincinnati Reds struck out Báez and yelled in excitement.
 Báez approached Garrett and a benches-clearing brawl ensued.

 On May 27, in an 8–3 victory against the San Francisco Giants, Báez hit his 13th home run of the year and became the first Cubs player with at least 40 RBIs before Memorial Day since Derrek Lee in 2005.

 On July 9, while batting .294 with 17 home runs, 63 RBIs, and 16 stolen bases, Báez was named the starting second baseman for the 2018 MLB All-Star Game, his first All-Star selection.
 Báez was only the second player in MLB history to have at least 18 home runs, 18 doubles, 18 stolen bases, and 5 triples by the All-Star break, Willie Mays was the first.
 Báez also participated in the 2018 Home Run Derby.
-On August 23, Báez hit a 481-foot home run, the third-longest home run in the MLB in 2018.
+On August 23, Báez hit a 481-foot home run, the third-longest home run in MLB in 2018.
 On September 2, Báez hit his 30th home run of the year and scored his 100th RBI and was the first Cubs middle infielder since 1990 to achieve both in the same year.

 In 2018, Báez had 606 at-bats with 176 hits and a batting average of .290.
-He hit 34 home runs, drove in a league leading 111 RBIs and stole 21 bases.
+He hit 34 home runs, drove in a league-leading 111 RBIs, and stole 21 bases.
 He swung and missed at 18.2% of the pitches he saw, second behind only Jorge Alfaro (23.8%) in the NL.
 He finished second to Christian Yelich of the Milwaukee Brewers in the selection of the Most Valuable Player in the National League.
 In 2018, Baez was one of three players to record at least 30 home runs, 100 RBI, 100 runs and 20 steals; the other two players were Yelich and Jose Ramirez.